 This Convent crosses times and artistic languages that travel through Romanesque, Gothic, Manueline, Renaissance, Baroque, Unesco World Heritage since 1983.

 Tomar a, quite picturesque and historical village, with narrow streets lined with buildings of great cultural significance, wonderful place to explore and visit the Oldest Portuguese ( and one of the Oldest in Europe ) Synagogues.

 Why not taste a “Fatias” one of the Tomar´s typical sweets made with egg yolks beaten thoroughly and boiled in a double boiler specially designed for that purpose.
 At the end of the baking, the cake is unformed and sliced still warm, then the slices are soaked in a sugar syrup.

 On May 13, 1917 three children of humble families after the Mass went to pasture the flock of sheep in the lands of the father of one of them, there they felt a flash of lightning, in a bright and serene sky.

 Today, at one end, the theres the Basilica of Our Lady of the Rosary of Fatima with its tower of 65 meters.
-In the center, the Monument to the Sacred Heart of Jesus and, at the other end, the Chapel of the Apparitions, precisely where Our Lady told the shepherds to built a chapel, and at the opposite end, the Church of the Most Holy Trinity built in 2007.
+In the center, the Monument to the Sacred Heart of Jesus and, at the other end, the Chapel of the Apparitions, precisely where Lady Mary told the shepherds to built a chapel, and at the opposite end, the Church of the Most Holy Trinity built in 2007.